-For Kids and Families Visiting Our Website
+For Kids and Families Visiting

 In almost all activities, the information we collect is non-personal (such as first name, age, city and state).
-If you enter a contest, send us a question or send an electronic postcard, we will also ask for an e-mail address.
+If you enter a contest, send us a question or send an electronic postcard, we may also ask for an e-mail address.
 We only collect enough information from our visitors to make activities on the WQPT website fun and interesting.

 If you submit stories, artwork, comments or anything else to us which is posted on our site, you will be identified on our site only by first name, age, city and state.